 Happy summer, Sir Loin.
 Are you also ready to sling sausages over your shoulder like a 20-pound baby (we don’t know many babies) and become the BBQ lord of grilling season?
-Do you have all of the spices, but none of the steaks, and all of the ambition to charbroil the entire herd this August?
+Do you have all of the spices, but none of the steaks, and all of the ambition to charbroil the entire herd this Fourth of July?
 Well, you’ve come to the right meat grinder.

 There are tons of places to buy meat online, all of which can save you time, money, and the emotional exertion of schlepping to the grocery store after work, and cradling your soon-to-charred sweating meats upon your own sweating meats, aaaaall the way home on the packed subway.
 NO!
 THANKS!
 We’re hot.
 We’re tired.
 We’re hungry.
 We’re ready to live a life where waking up to a rack of lamb on our doorstep is but a click away.